MontrealCorpusTools/speechcorpustools/docs/source/additional/tour.rst

 Connection (3)
 ##############

-This panel is used to establish connections with databases and import corpora from local folders.
+This panel is used to establish connections with existing databases, or to construct a new database by 'importing' a corpus from the hard drive.
+Connect to a Neo4j server by filling in the host and port information and pressing "Connect".
+Import a database from the hard drive by pressing "Import Local Corpus".
+If a database has already been used in SCT it does not need to be imported again.
+Select a corpus by clicking on it (it will then be highlighed in blue or grey).
+For more information, see `Connecting to servers <>`_

 .. image:: connection.png
 		:width: 602px